Personal profile

 Professor Morrissey's work in historical, political and cultural geography draws upon the writings of Michel Foucault, Edward Said, Judith Butler and others in critiquing how practices of Western interventionism are underpinned by imperial and neoliberal discourses of security.
 His research has been concerned with key areas of human geography and international relations, ranging from historical colonial governmentality to contemporary geopolitics and security.
-More recently, he has begun work on the challenge of enacting transformative practice of 'human security' and of envisioning a political ecology 'more-than-human' sense of planetary precarity.
+More recently, he has begun work on the challenge of enacting transformative practices of 'human security' and of envisioning a political ecology 'more-than-human' sense of planetary precarity.
 His books include Haven (Edward Elgar Publishing), The Long War (University of Georgia Press), Spatial Justice and the Irish Crisis (Royal Irish Academy), Key Concepts in Historical Geography (Sage) and Negotiating Colonialism (Royal Geographical Society).

 Professor Morrissey holds the distinction of winning the President's Award for Teaching Excellence at University of Galway on two occasions.
 He has also won the the NAIRTL National Academy Award for Research and Teaching Excellence.
 Three key areas of teaching are: